inf-monkeys/monkeys/README.md

 - [Redis](https://redis.io/)(Optional): We use inmemory cache as default, for test purpose, you can just skip this.
 - Postgres/MySQL(Optional): We use sqlite as default storage engine, for test purpose, you can just skip this.

+> Use Sqlite may encounter some issues, your can report an issue.

 <br/>